 There were signs posted, warning visitors of rattlesnakes.
 Unfortunately, we didn’t see any.
-(Yes, I’m that person hoping to catch a glimpse of one, I have yet to see one in the wild and find them biologically fascinating.)
+(Yes, I’m that person hoping to catch a glimpse of one, I find them biologically fascinating.)

 That’s when we saw the sleds.
 Sleds!

 Waves of nostalgia washed over me as I thought of the excitement a freshly packed snow brought when I was a kid.
 The countless times I’d gone to Laura Dodge park, the best park in Omaha for sledding, located right down the street from my childhood home (yes, it’s better than Memorial).
-The steep uphill climb to the top (I’m sure it seemed bigger as a child).
+The steep uphill climb to the top.
 Cold winter air blowing across my face.
 Bolting down the hill at top speed.
 Losing control and bailing into a snowbank.
 Excitedly climbing right back up and repeating the entire process until my toes were froze and Mom ushered us back to the house for a mug of hot chocolate.

 I had to sled here.
 There was no way I was going to leave this park without sledding.

 They give you the option to “buy” a saucer and wax and then you “sell” it back to them after you are done for about 3/4 the original price (it was pretty cheap, under $10 to use as long as your heart desires).
 We got one and set back out around the park, scoping for the perfect hill.